flatironinstitute/cppdlr/doc/index.rst

 Getting started
 ---------------

-  - Install the library by following the instructions on the :ref:`Install` page.
+  - Install the library by following the instructions on the :ref:`installation page<install>`.
-  - If you are unfamiliar with the DLR, you can read the :ref:`Background` page for a brief introduction, or the references below for more detail.
-If you are familiar with the DLR, you should still take a brief look at the :ref:`Background` page for important information about the library.
+  - If you are unfamiliar with the DLR, you can read the :ref:`background page<background>` for a brief introduction, or the references below for more detail.
+If you are familiar with the DLR, you should still take a brief look at the :ref:`background page<background>` for important information about the library.
-  - To begin using `cppdlr` in your application, the :ref:`Examples` page provides a good starting point.
+  - To begin using `cppdlr` in your application, the :ref:`examples page<examples>` provides a good starting point.
-  - If you need more specific information about `cppdlr` classes and functions, take a look at the :ref:`Documentation` page.
+  - If you need more specific information about `cppdlr` classes and functions, take a look at the :ref:`reference documentation page<documentation>`.

 References
 ----------